OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 4. Copy all of the files into the shared storage location - there shouldn't be any filename collisions since each node will generally run independent tasks.
 5. Bring your Octopus HA cluster back online.

-### Deployment Artifacts Are Not Available For Certain Deployments
+### Deployment artifacts are not available for certain deployments

 This has the same root cause as missing task logs - [see above](#missing-task-logs).

-### Packages in the Built-in Repository Are Not Available For Some Deployments
+### Packages in the built-in repository are not available for some deployments

 This has the same root cause as missing task logs - [see above](#missing-task-logs).